-We create personalised continuing care plans for all patients which include pathways after treatment to sustain their recovery.
-Our individual therapy sessions and specific relapse prevention groups maximise insight into addiction and identify triggers which could cause patients to relapse.
-We target any underlying factors that have contributed to a patient’s addiction, making sure all issues from their past and present are addressed.
+At Castle Craig, our therapists create personalised continuing care plans for all patients which include pathways after treatment designed to help them sustain their recovery.
+Our individual therapy sessions and specific relapse prevention groups maximise insight into addiction and identify triggers that could cause patients to relapse once they leave rehab.

 Recovery Continues After Rehab

 Achieving and maintaining recovery requires continuous effort, during and after treatment.
 Over time, heavy drinking and substance abuse can change the way in which the brain functions.
 Eventually, using alcohol or drugs becomes compulsive and involuntary due to the brain re-programming itself.